b0iii2c0de/rsschool-cv/cv.md

 ## About myself:

 Hi there!
-My name is Slava aka c0de b0iii!
+My name is c0de b0iii!
 I'm about to learn some geeky web techs such as: JS/TS, later Rust and Solidity.
 You ask why?
 I think, in near future we see Web3 conquer the world!
 Well, I wanna be in the first wagon, being prepared for this exciting trip.
 Lego!

 ## Stack: